Chaffelson/nipyapi-actions/docs/github-actions.md

-# Setup Guide
+# GitHub Actions Guide

-This guide walks you through setting up NiPyAPI Actions for your NiFi CI/CD workflow.
+Setup and usage for NiPyAPI Actions with GitHub Actions.

 ## Prerequisites